Totally Ramified Maximal Tori and Bruhat-Tits theory: -minisotropic K-minisotropic Coxeter tori tori

 Thus, $\bH$ must be a generalized Levi $K$-subgroup of $\bG$ that is not the Levi of a parabolic $K$-subgroup.
 Consequently, the ranks of the derived groups of $\bH$ and $\bG$ must be the same and so we can identify $\BB^{\red}(H)$ in $\BB^{\red}(G)$.
 Since $\bT \leq \bH$, by uniqueness we have $x_T \in \BB^{\red}(H) \subset \BB^{\red}(G)$.
 Choose $r > 0$ so that $G_{x_T,0^+} = G_{x_T,r} \neq G_{x_T,r^+}$.
 Since $x_T \in \BB(H)$, there exists $h \in H$ such that $hx_T \in \AA'(A)$.
 Let $C_1'$ be the $G$-alcove in $\AA'(A)$ that contains $hx_T$, let $x_1$ be an absolutely special vertex in $\bar{C}'_1$, and let $\bB_1$ be the Borel subgroup determined by $\bA$, $\bar{C}_1'$, and $x_1$.
 Since $\lsup{h}\bT$ is a $K$-minisotropic Coxeter $K$-torus in $\bG$, it contains an element $u$ that, modulo $G_{hx_T,r^+}$, looks like $\prod u_\psi$ as $\psi$ runs over ${\Delta}' = \Delta(\bG, \bA, K, \nu, C_1')$ and $u_\psi \in U_{\psi} \setminus U_{\psi^+}$.
 Since $H_{y,s} = H \cap G_{y,s}$ for all $y \in \AA'(A)$ and $s \in \R_{>0}$, we have that, modulo $H_{hx_T,r^+}$, the element $u \in H$ looks like $\prod u_\psi$ where $\psi$ runs over ${\Delta}'$ and $u_\psi \in U_{\psi} \setminus U_{\psi^+}$.
 We conclude that for each $\psi \in {\Delta}'$ we have $\dot{\psi} \in \Phi(\bH,\bA)$.
 In particular, $\Delta(\bG,\bB',\bA)$ is a subset of $\Phi(\bH,\bA)$, hence $\Phi(\bH,\bA) = \Phi(\bG,\bA)$.
 This contradicts our assumption that $\bH \neq \bG$. \end{proof}

-\begin{remark} The proof of Corollary~\ref{cor:AcapT} shows that if $\bH$ is a connected reductive $K$-subgroup of $\bG$ that contains both a $K$-minisotropic $K$-torus and the centralizer of a maximal $K$-split torus of $\bG$, then $\bH$ must be $\bG$. \end{remark}
+\begin{remark} The proof of Corollary~\ref{cor:AcapT} shows that if $\bH$ is a connected reductive $K$-subgroup of $\bG$ that contains both a $K$-minisotropic Coxeter torus and the centralizer of a maximal $K$-split torus of $\bG$, then $\bH$ must be $\bG$.
+In particular, the intersection of a $K$-minisotropic Coxeter torus and \emph{any} maximal $K$-split torus of $\bG$ must be central. \end{remark}

 As Lemma~\ref{lem:lieintersect3} shows, the Lie algebra version of Corollary~\ref{cor:AcapT} holds for any $K$-minisotropic Cartan subalgebra.
 Thus, in characteristic zero we can always conclude that if $\bG$ is semisimple and $\bT$ is any $K$-minisotropic torus $\bG$, then $A \cap T$ is finite.